damla/ds-and-algorithms-ts/src/Trees/README.md

 For the same binary tree above, Postorder traversal would visit the nodes in this order: 5, 20, 10.

 These traversal orders are fundamental to various algorithms on binary trees and can be useful in different scenarios based on the requirement of the problem at hand.

+## AVL Tree

+AVL trees, a type of self-balancing binary search tree, are used in applications where high performance and maintaining a balanced tree structure are crucial.
+Here are some common use cases:

+1. **Database Systems**:

+   - AVL trees are commonly used in database systems to index records, allowing for faster lookup, insert, and delete operations.
+The self-balancing property ensures that the tree remains balanced, providing consistent performance.

+2. **In-Memory Databases**:

+   - Similar to database systems, in-memory databases can use AVL trees for indexing data, ensuring quick search, insert, and delete operations.

+3. **File System Indexing**:

+   - AVL trees can be used to index file metadata, allowing for faster file lookups and organization within a file system.

+4. **Table of Contents or Index Generation**:

+   - When generating a table of contents or an index for a document, AVL trees can be used to maintain the entries in a sorted order and allow for efficient additions and deletions.

+5. **Priority Queues**:

+   - AVL trees can be used to implement priority queues, where elements with higher priority need to be processed before other elements.

+6. **Network Data Packet Routing**:

+   - In network routing, AVL trees can be used to store routing tables for efficient route lookups and updates.

+7. **Associative Arrays**:

+   - AVL trees can be used to implement associative arrays or maps which maintain their keys in sorted order.

+8. **Real-Time Systems**:
+   - The predictable performance of AVL trees makes them suitable for real-time systems where consistency in performance is crucial.